 PAYMENTS / TIMES

 Homestay bookings are a minimum of Four weeks 28 nights.
 The initial (first) payment is refundable depending on the reason, but the Placement Fee is non-refundable.
-Two weeks’ notice applies at all times if student has extended past the first 4 weeks so is ongoing.
+Two weeks’ notice applies at all times.
 You are required to pay your accommodation every four weeks if you wish to extend your stay in Homestay.
-Homestay Australia P/L will email your invoices.
+Homestay Australia will email your invoices.
 (You do not make direct payments to your Host) This will be for the next 4 weeks 28 nights of your accommodation.
 If you decide to leave the accommodation a period of 2 weeks’ notice is required if you have extended.
 If, upon arrival you are sure that you will only be in the accommodation for the initial period, please advise your host.
 If unsure at that point you must advise your host 2 weeks into your first 4 weeks if extending or leaving.
 Homestay Australia does not require you to sign a Contract nor pay a Bond for your accommodation.

 If you plan to travel around Australia or go back to your country for more than 7 Days and you wish to keep your room, a fee of $185.00 per week is required to be paid.
 This payment is to be made to Homestay Australia.
 Homestay Australia will then pay your Host.

 Two weeks’ notice at all times.
 You are required to give your Host 2 weeks’ notice prior to leaving the home.
 If you are under 18 years of age, you are required to reside in accommodation approved by your school.
 You need your school's permission to change Homestay.

 If you have a question regarding your Homestay accommodation, call 039 395 7046 or 0400 468 658 or please email firstname.lastname@example.org